Okay, let’s start with the obvious. I’m a liberal, intellectual, communist, media-elite, Jew-bastard from San Francisco.

 4. It all make sense if…..

 It’s a big if, but here’s what it comes down to: Religion.
-The “conspiracy theories” all make sense if (and for me it’s not an ‘if’ I accept) you are a fundamentalist Christian.
+The “conspiracy theories” all make sense if (and for me it’s not an ‘if’ I accept) you are an evangelical Christian.

 If you believe, in your heart of hearts (as I think Glenn does) that Jesus is the only path to a noble and saved life, there is a Satan and that earth is a battlefield for the two – then everything that is playing out on Glenn’s show makes perfect sense.
 More than anything I believe Beck is a televangelist turned political pundit.